mguiagous/oci-blog-fast-tracking-apcertif/README.md

 ```

 ### 6. Manual Execution vs Automation
-The variables below are boolean flags used to chose when the OCI resources creation or the testing activities are done manually (default value is `false`) or automated using Terraform (`true`).
+The variables below are boolean flags used to choose when the OCI resources creation or the testing activities are done manually (default value is `false`) or automated using Terraform (`true`).

 #### Create 2 Empty Network Security Groups (NSG-1 and NSG-2).
 ```